fermi-ad/xilinx-docker/recipes/automated-images/vivado/v2019.1/README.md

 -----------------------------------
 ```

-## Create a working container (running in daemon mode) based on the vitis image
+## Create a working container (running in daemon mode) based on the Vivado image
 - The container is started in __interactive daemon__ mode
 - You may also specify the MAC address of the container (making it easier to deal with tool licenses that are tied to a machine's MAC address)
 - Make sure you mount at least one host folder so the docker container can access the Petalinux installer